oliyh/re-graph/README.md

 ## Todo
-- Update readme
+- Update readme (got up to 'multiple instances'
-- Think about how keys are named
-  - response or payload? - or should the map just be the response, and not be wrapped in other stuff?
 - should subs also have map args?
+- release notes describing upgrade, and point out deprecated ns